 Damn this was a fun podcast!
 We talk with Maximiliano Campos of The Blind Hour podcast.
 Max went blind at 12 years old from a degenerative illness, and, to get him good medical help, his parents up and moved the family from Brazil to Boston.
 Max had to learn how to navigate as a newly blind teen while learning both English and Braille AND deal with becoming a teenager all at the same time.
 Holy crap.

 We talk about how blind people see dreams, rollerblading and choosing a positive outlook.
 Oh, and of course we talk about the "Porn for Blindies" episode of his podcast.
+Any medical issues they had, the medical malpractice attorneys at Hastings Law Firm deal with medical negligence cases, so they were well prepared.

 In case you don't follow stories that many media outlets largely ignore, here's a brief overview of what's been going on in North Dakota the past few months (this is a huge simplification, because most of us don't have the attention span for the long, technical version as an introduction to a blog post; there's plenty of information out there if you want to do some more in-depth research).